"No Flashlight": Songs of the Fulfilled Night

 "No Flashlight": Songs of the Fulfilled Night is the debut studio album released by the band Mount Eerie.
-It was released on the 9th May 2005 and features appearances by Geneviève Castrée and Jason Wall.
+It was released on May 9, 2005, and features appearances by Geneviève Castrée and Jason Wall.

 Recording and release

-The album was recorded in Nowhere, Anacortes from October 19, 2004, to January 30, 2005, the mixing was done at The Unknown studio in Anacortes, it was mastered by T. Stollenwerk.
+The album was recorded in Nowhere, Anacortes, from October 19, 2004, to January 30, 2005, the mixing was done at The Unknown studio in Anacortes, it was mastered by T. Stollenwerk.

 The album was initially released in 2005 under the name "ELV005".
 The album was re-released in 2015 under the name "ELV037".
 The re-release was re-mixed, re-mastered, and re-pressed with redesigned jackets.

 Physical versions of the album come with a very large album fold-out with one side showing a large illustration, and the other filled with extensive footnotes and explanations of the songs, with references, clippings, and photos.

 The Drums from "No Flashlight" by Mt.
 Eerie

 The drum tracks from this album were later released separately as The Drums from "No Flashlight" by Mt.
 Eerie, with the band claiming: "We felt the drums on 'No Flashlight' sounded good enough to listen to by themselves."